 Over the past two decades, Indonesia's economy has frequently posted growth of more than 5%-6% annually, buoyed in part by favorable demographics (66% of its population is of working age).
-It is a large producer of natural gas and oil, as well as critical minerals including nickel.
+The country is a large producer of natural gas and oil, as well as critical minerals including nickel.
 It is a major supplier of natural resources to Northeast Asia, including Japan, South Korea, and China, and is the world's leading exporter of palm oil.

 Indonesia is the 24th-largest U.S. trading partner, ranking below neighbors such as Singapore, Vietnam, Malaysia, and Thailand.
-Bilateral trade totaled \$47.5 billion in 2022.
+In 2024, bilateral goods trade totaled \$38.3 billion and the bilateral goods trade deficit was \$17.9 billion.
 Indonesia has imposed some policies criticized by foreign investors, including foreign ownership restrictions and local content requirements in some industries.
-President Widodo actively courted FDI, particularly in infrastructure.
-U.S. investment in Indonesia totaled \$11.9 billion in 2022.
+In April 2025, the Trump Administration imposed a blanket 32% tariff on imports from Indonesia - then paused until July.
+Indonesian and U.S. officials are discussing possible Indonesian responses.